 How to Position Your Sales

 - Add a retail edge.
-Yes, I just talked about how great gifts don’t have to be physical, but much of the fun of exchanging holiday gifts is the presentation and unwrapping.
+Yes, I just talked about how great gifts don’t have to be physical.
+However, much of the fun of exchanging holiday gifts is the presentation and unwrapping.
 Parents, especially, will look for something to put under the tree or in a stocking.
 One easy way to add a wrappable component to your service package is by adding apparel.
 Even just a T-shirt branded with your academy name is an improvement over a gift card or certificate.
 Another option if you sell merchandise is to incorporate related products into the package, such as selling a baseball bat along with a hitting package (or vice versa).

 - Tie in to holiday weight loss.
 This tactic is obviously just for adults.
 We’re all familiar with the January enthusiasm to lose weight and start the new year right.
 If you offer any fitness services at all for adults, this is the time to start pushing them.
-You can offer a separate promotion for the New Year, of course, but I’d encourage you to make the Black Friday deal particularly hard to pass up.
-I’ve always struggled to get as many adults into DNA Sports Center as kids due to the adult-focused fitness studios and gyms in the same area, so I really had to give steep discounts.
+You can offer a separate promotion for the New Year, of course.
+I’d encourage you to make the Black Friday deal particularly hard to pass up.
+I’ve always struggled to get as many adults into DNA Sports Center as kids due to the adult-focused fitness studios and gyms in the same area.
+So, I really had to give steep discounts.
 It was worth it, though, to get even a small adult class to come in and supplement our revenue during slower times of day.

 - Think long term – This is the time to push long-term commitments for great deals.
 Even if you lose profits upfront, you’ll gain three things: